Modern off-grid communications.

-LDLN (pronounced 'Landline') is optimized relief.
-We provide the framework & technology for organizations to instantly communicate data during a disaster without the need for Internet, cell service, satellites, or phone lines.
+At LDLN (pronounced 'Landline'), we provide the framework & technology for individuals and organizations to instantly communicate rich data without the need for Internet, cell service, satellites, or phone lines.

 Who We Work With